The Seven Stages of Grief: Coping with Loss

-We’re here to help you understand the seven stages of grief and how to cope when dealing with grief and loss.
+We’re here to help you understand the seven stages of bereavement, and how to cope when dealing with grief and loss.

-1. Shock – Shock is an automatic coping mechanism of the body to comprehend grief and the initial disbelief regarding the loss of a friend or loved one.
-Feelings of shock can be heightened especially if the loss was unexpected.
+1. Shock – Shock is an automatic coping mechanism within the body to comprehend grief and the initial disbelief regarding the loss of a friend or loved one.
+If the loss was unexpected, feelings of shock may be heightened.

 2. Denial – We often find ourselves in denial to try and avoid coming to terms with our loss.
 Denial can manifest in many ways; it could be denial that a loved one has passed away, or denial of your own feelings towards your loss.